Create lasting connections

 - Why would you like to be a research scholar at Mayo Clinic?

-- What you can offer during your mentorship?
+- What can you offer during your mentorship?

 - Unofficial or official high school transcripts.
 Upload in the Supplemental Items area.
 Must cover grades 9 and up.